laitifranz/traiNreal/README.md

 > :fire: Official repository for the paper **"Meta-trainer: an augmented reality trainer for home fitness with real-time feedback"**, published at IEEE Star 2023 conference. :star2: this repo!

-> :fire: Honorable mention for the Nreal AR JAM Challenge 2022
+> :fire: Honorable mention in Xreal (formerly Nreal) AR JAM 2022 Challenge

 <!-- TABLE OF CONTENTS -->